 An order \leq that renders a profile single-plateaued or single-canyoned is called a structuring order; it need not be unique.
 If a profile is single-plateaued or single-canyoned relative to some \leq , we also call it single-plateaued or single-canyoned simpliciter.
-Both conditions are illustrated in Figure 1.
+The order \leq may represent a normative or cognitive dimension on which propositions are located.